The Growing Potential of Mobile Phones

 4 Min read time

-Mobile phones are not just for talking; they are also tools for work and compensation.
+Mobile phones are not just for talking; they are also tools for work.

 In 2006 and 2007 I worked in the district hospital of Kilifi, a small village situated between the two largest cities on the Kenyan coast, Mombasa to the south and Malindi to the north.
 Periodically, a panicked nurse would approach me.
 There had been another accident involving a matatu—a packed van driven at breakneck speeds between Kenyan towns.
 Matatus regularly get into serious accidents between cities, forcing rural hospitals to do emergency blood transfusions, in many instances completely depleting their blood supplies.
 Hospital staff have to scramble for blood donations.
 After making several donations myself, I decided to learn more about the region’s blood-bank system.

 Kenya, like much of the developing world, has centralized blood repositories.
 Every two to four weeks, an employee of the repository in Mombasa would come by and check the blood levels in Kilifi.
 If the levels were below a certain threshold, he would return on his next visit with a new supply.
 More than a month could pass between depletion and replenishment, creating shortages in Kilifi even as the central repository was fully supplied.

 In 2007 a group of my students at the University of Nairobi developed an SMS (Short Message Service, or texting) application that enabled nurses in the hospital to send updates on blood supply directly to officials at the Mombasa blood bank.
 The goal was to alert the blood bank to an upcoming shortage before rural supplies were exhausted.
 We developed a beautiful interface for the blood-bank officials, which provided them a near–real time visualization of rural hospitals’ supplies.